help-me-mom/ng-mocks/README.md

 beforeEach(() => MockBuilder(TargetService, TargetComponent));
 ```

-This code will setup `TestBed` with a mocked copy of `TargetComponent`, but leave `TargetService` as it is
+This code will setup `TestBed` with a mocked copy of `TargetComponent`, but leave `TargetService` as it is,
-that we would be able to assert it.
+so we would be able to assert it.

 In the test we need to render the mocked component, find its element in the fixture and extract the service from the element.
 If we use `MockRender` we can access the element of the component via `fixture.point`.